-West Virginia Work Injury Lawyers & Workers’ Compensation Laws
+West Virginia Work Injury Lawyers & Work Accident Laws

 West Virginia workers have a right to a safe work environment.
 Unfortunately, employers sometimes put profit over people and workers get injured or killed as a result.
-Although West Virginia worker’s compensation is the most common source of benefits after a workplace accident, there may be other forms of compensation available to you.
-This is especially true if you have the help of an experienced work injury lawyer.
+Although workers comp is the most common source of benefits after a workplace accident, there may be other forms of compensation available to you.

-Can You Sue Your Employer After a Workplace Injury in West Virginia?
+Can You Sue Your Employer in West Virginia after a Workplace Injury?

-Also, if you can’t meet all the elements of a deliberate intent claim, you may have a personal injury claim against corporations and/or other parties besides your employer if those other corporations or entities caused you injury.
-These other parties may include negligent property owners, equipment manufacturers, commercial trucking companies, independent contractors, negligent drivers, and others.
+Also, if you can’t meet all the elements of a deliberate intent claim, you may have a personal injury claim against an entity separate from your employer if their negligence caused you injury.
+Third parties liable for your injuries may include negligent property owners, equipment manufacturers, commercial trucking companies, independent contractors, negligent drivers, and others.

 West Virginia Deliberate Intent Claims — Above and Beyond Workers Compensation